 This brand is aptly named, because you’ll be shouting WAHOO I’m so happy I found this heart rate monitor …

-The watch itself looks more mainstream than most fitness watches though its plastic strap is a bit of a giveaway.
+The watch itself looks more mainstream than most fitness watches, although its plastic strap is a bit of a giveaway.
 The digital watch face is large and clear measuring 4 cm, with plenty of room for lots of readings to be detailed on the main watch face.
-The watches five buttons are streamlined to the watch face but easy to select when needed.
-Despite its large size the watch weighs in at just 42g, making it one of Garmin’s lightest watches yet.
-The watch strap features multiple holes to provide a close fit and despite its large screen, the watch sits comfortably on my small wrist, without looking as ‘bulky’ as some of its competitors.
+The watch's five buttons are streamlined to the watch face but easy to select when needed.
+Despite its fairly large size, the watch weighs in at just 42g, making it one of Garmin’s lightest watches yet.
+The watch strap features multiple holes to provide a close fit and despite its large screen does not look as bulky as some of its competitors.

 The USB charger features a small bulldog clip, which attaches to the side of the watch face, particularly useful to ensure the watch and charger remain attached even if they get knocked during charging.